 You must take reasonable care when you make a determination about the employment status of a worker.

-Failure to do so will result in the worker’s tax and National Insurance contributions liability becoming your responsibility.
+Failure to do so will result in the worker’s Income Tax and National Insurance contributions becoming your responsibility.

 Who to tell about your determination

-From 6 April 2020, you must tell the worker, agency, or other organisation you contract with of your determination.
+From 6 April 2021 you must tell the worker and the agency, or other organisation you contract with, your determination.
 Do this whether your determination shows that the off-payroll working rules will apply or not.

-You’ll hold the liability for tax and National Insurance contributions until you tell the worker, and the person you contract with, of your determination and the reasons for it.
+The responsibility for deducting Income Tax and employee National Insurance contributions, and paying employer National Insurance contributions, is yours until you tell the worker and the person or organisation you contract with of your determination and the reasons for it.

-What to do if a worker disagrees with your determination
+What to do if a worker or deemed employer disagrees with your determination

-A worker or the agency paying the worker’s intermediary may disagree with the employment status determination you reached.
+A worker or deemed employer may disagree with the employment status determination you reached.

 - consider the reasons for disagreeing given to you by the worker or agency paying their intermediary

-- decide whether to maintain the determination because you feel it is correct and give reasons why, or withdraw the determination because you feel it was wrong
+- decide whether to maintain the determination if you feel it is correct and give reasons why - or provide a new determination because you feel it was wrong

-- keep a record of your determinations and the reasons for them
+- keep a record of your determinations and the reasons for them, as well as records of representations made to you

-You must provide a response within 45 days of receiving the disagreement.
+You must provide a response within 45 days of receiving notification that the worker or deemed employer disagrees with your employment status determination.
 During this time you should continue to apply the rules in line with your original determination.

-Tell the worker if the determination has not changed.
+- worker if your determination has not changed

-Tell the fee-payer and the worker if the determination has changed.
+- deemed employer and the worker if your determination has changed